databricks-solutions/databricks-dab-examples/flights-bundle-template/README.md

 # flights-bundle-template

-Template on top of the 'flights_simple' project, able to deploy it either with wheels or not, either serverless or not
+Template on top of the 'flights_simple' project to enable the following deployment options:
+1. Wheels or relative imports for the project's Python modules
+2. Serverless compute or classic compute for workflows

 ## resources
 Only a template for one type of job is demonstrated right now in the `resources` directory.